Skip Navigation

 New Brunswick and Newfoundland and Labrador have separate regimes for resident and non-resident class members.
 In those provinces, resident class members are given an opportunity to opt out.
 However, class members residing outside the province must opt in to the class proceeding by taking an affirmative step, as set out in the certification order, if they wish to participate in and be bound by the class action.

 The Supreme Court of Canada has not yet rendered a specific ruling on whether a provincial court can certify, constitutionally or otherwise, a “national class” with members in more than one province or territory, nor has it ruled on whether an order in a national class proceeding will be enforceable against non-residents.
-However, courts in several common law provinces routinely certify national classes, resulting in some cases to multiple, overlapping class actions commenced in different provinces.
+However, courts in several common law provinces routinely certify national classes, in some cases resulting to multiple, overlapping class actions commenced in different provinces.

 While most provinces have no formal procedure for coordination of contested class actions commenced in different provinces regarding the same subject matter, some provinces have issued practice directions adopting a protocol for the coordination of settlement hearings in class actions.
 In British Columbia, when there are multiple actions proposed or commenced in different provinces regarding the same subject matter, legislation requires the court to determine which province the action should proceed in at the certification stage.
 In response, the court may allow certification in British Columbia, deny certification in British Columbia in favour of certification in another province or refuse certification for a portion of the proposed class who may be certified as class members in a proceeding in another province.
 In 2020, Ontario passed amendments to its class proceedings legislation that imposes a similar procedure as British Columbia described above.